UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

     pip list

-Step 6: use the virtual environment
+Exercise 2.6: use the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Not now :-)

-Step 7: deactivate the virtual environment
+Exercise 2.7: deactivate the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. prompt::